-Trust me, you aren’t an arrogant, conceited know-it-all.
+Trust me, you’re not an arrogant, conceited know-it-all.
 You are simply stating the truth.
-Not only that, but people don’t actually care if you have 15 qualifications under your belt or one, they just need to feel like they know a little bit about who they are dealing with.
+Not only that, but people don’t actually care if you have 15 qualifications under your belt or one, they just need to know a little bit about who they are dealing with.
 Then they’re happy to pick up the phone and ring you.

 6. Emphasise the kind of market you want to specialise in

 While you will always write about your experience so far on your website, you also have an opportunity to emphasise the kind of work you want to be doing now and in the future.

 Your website should emphasise the niche you want to work in and the work you want to do within that niche.

 Devote more space to the goods or services you want to sell and less to those that you’d prefer to sell less often.

 While it is always important to be as succinct as possible, make sure your website gives customers enough information to satisfy them.